 Waist: Button, drawcord, & fly

-What we like: A recent update improved comfort and boosted the shorts' sustainability focus.
+What we like: Most recent update improved comfort and boosted the shorts' sustainability focus.

 What we don’t: Not as soft or stretchy as the OR Ferrosi above; a couple fit and finish issues.

 That said, we do have some nitpicks with the design.
 First is the internal drawcord, which doesn't hold nearly as well as a built-in belt and requires retying throughout the day.
 Next are the Quandary's zippers, which don’t operate as smoothly as some of the competition, including the Ferrosi and Stretch Zion above.
 It’s not a major difference, but they do have a slightly cheaper and flimsier feel.
 As we touched on above, the OR also wins out in comfort with its softer materials, although the Quandary’s nylon-heavy build has a cleaner look that some will prefer for travel and everyday wear (plus, it's highly durable).
-For a slightly more streamlined alternative, we also like Patagonia's Terravia, which is stretchier than the Quandary and boasts more zippered storage but costs an additional $20 and comes in fewer sizes.
+While we think the Ferrosi wins out over the Quandary, we still think these shorts are stellar additions to any hiker's loadout.

 See the Men's Patagonia Quandary Shorts See the Women's Quandary Shorts 7"